astrolince/configs/README.md

 `gamemoderun %command%`

-In some OpenGL games can be useful to add `mesa_glthread=true` at the beginning, and in some Vulkan games can be useful to add `RADV_PERFTEST=aco` and/or `DXVK_ASYNC=1`(this last one is related to anti-cheats false positives, so don't use it in online games to avoid bans).
+In some OpenGL games can be useful to add `mesa_glthread=true` at the beginning, and in some Vulkan/DirectX games can be useful to add `RADV_PERFTEST=aco` and/or `DXVK_ASYNC=1`(this last one is related to anti-cheats false positives, so don't use it in online games to avoid bans).

 - Try [proton-ge-custom](https://github.com/GloriousEggroll/proton-ge-custom).